risingwavelabs/risingwave-docs/docs/Get-Started.md

 ### Install and run from a Docker image (Linux & macOS)

-You can install and run RisingWave from a Docker image.
-Currently, only x86-64 platforms are supported.
+You can install and run RisingWave from a Docker image on AMD64 systems.
+Images for ARM64 systems (including macOS devices with Apple M1 chips) might be available for testing purpose, but it is not guaranteed.

 Ensure you have Docker Desktop installed on your machine.
 For installation instructions, see [Get Docker](https://docs.docker.com/get-docker/).